- Scotland Newsletter November 2022

 Support for teachers

-IOP Scotland’s education manager and physics coaches provide a range of support for teachers, including workshops, day meetings and online forums.
+IOP Scotland’s learning and skills manager and physics coaches provide a range of support for teachers, including workshops, day meetings and online forums.
+For further information or education-related queries, please contact our learning and skills manager Stuart Farmer at [email protected].

 Details of upcoming events organised by IOP Scotland physics coaches can be found at Talkphysics events.